 loved classic folk tales and music.
 Opal's mother is said to have had delusions

 when she was near death that she was from the "South Seas".
+This has never been explained.
 A photo of Opal at

 age nine shows her dark olive complexion.